dpshorten/CoTETE.jl/README.md

 ## Introduction

 Transfer entropy (TE) is a measure of information flow between time series.
-It can be used to infer functional and effective network.
+It can be used to infer functional and effective networks.

 This package allows one to estimate the TE between event-based time series (such as spike trains or social media post times) in continuous time (that is, without discretising